Fraud Article

 This is where Veriff’s advantage becomes truly compelling.
 Our customers include some of the world’s largest platforms – from financial services giants to major marketplaces and mobility companies.
 The fraud patterns we see from high-volume customers create intelligence that protects all customers in our network.

-While most identity verification providers focus on analyzing documents in isolation, Veriff operates something far more sophisticated: a real-time fraud intelligence network that sees patterns across our entire customer ecosystem.
-This isn’t just about better technology – it’s about fundamentally different approaches to fraud prevention that only scale can enable.
+While many identity verification providers limit their focus to analyzing documents—or even sessions—in isolation, Veriff takes a fundamentally different approach.
+We operate a real-time fraud insights network that identifies patterns across our entire customer ecosystem.
+This isn’t just about leveraging better technology; it’s about a transformative approach to fraud prevention that only the power of scale can achieve.

 Multi-dimensional crosslinking

-Veriff’s crosslinks system operates across multiple detection layers simultaneously:
+Veriff’s CrossLinks operates simultaneously across multiple detection layers:

 Advanced document analysis that detects signs of reuse, manipulation, or forgery through: